 More than 300 double hexagon shaped tiles were made by Shaws of Darwen, Lancashire, and were fitted to CoCA’s exterior.
 The unique paving in York, known as Stable Paviours or Rosemary Setts can be found throughout the numerous alleys and back streets in the city.

-CoCA launched this Summer with great fanfare, gaining coverage in publications ranging from the Yorkshire Evening Post to the New York Times.
+CoCA launched with great fanfare, gaining coverage in publications ranging from the Yorkshire Evening Post to the New York Times.

 Work produced at Bert.